 Day 2: Shuswap Lakes, southern British Columbia

 Departing from Vancouver you drive through the fertile valley of the Fraser River east into the mountains and into the arid Interior Plateau with huge lakes and wonderful beaches.
-Coffee break at Tim Hortons, the popular Canadian doughnut shop where you can try every Canadians favourite; the Timbit.
+Coffee break at Tim Hortons, the popular Canadian doughnut shop where you can try every Canadians favorite; the Timbit.
 Warning: Timbits can be addictive.
-Your lakefront hotel for tonight is operated by the Native Shuswap Band and features a restaurant with Native cuisine and a state-of-the-art golf course.
-How about shooting a bucket of balls down the driving range.
-We all play like beginners, nobody can lose.
+Your lakefront hotel for tonight is on the shore of beautiful Shuswap Lake with luxuries like hot tub, indoor/outdoor pool, spa, restaurant and lounge.

-Day 3: Banff, Alberta, in the Rocky Mountain National Parks
+Day 3: Lake Louise, Alberta, in the Rocky Mountain National Parks

-The village of Lake Louise is in the heart of the Rockies with picture postcard scenery and premier hikes close by.
-Suggested is a moderate hike up to the Lake Agnes Tea House, other options are renting a canoe, joining a trail ride or a whitewater rafting trip.
+Suggested is a moderate hike in picture postcard scenery of Lake Louise up to the Lake Agnes Tea House.
+Among the options are renting a canoe, joining a trail ride or a whitewater rafting trip.
 Or just enjoy the view of the turquoise lake surrounded by snow covered giants and Victoria Glacier as backdrop.
 Late afternoon a short drive into Banff, the bustling holiday town and center of Canada’s first National Park.
 A walk along Banff Avenue with colorful shops, boutiques and restaurants.
 The outdoor pool of the Sulphur Mountain Hot Springs is heaven after a busy day.

 Day 5: Icefields Parkway into Jasper National Park